calexandru2018/linux-gui-legacy/README.md

-If you have already installed <a href="https://github.com/ProtonVPN/protonvpn-cli-ng"><b>protonvpn-cli-ng</b></a>, then you will only need to install the following dependencies for the GUI:
+If you have already installed <a href="https://github.com/ProtonVPN/protonvpn-cli-ng"><b>protonvpn-cli-ng</b></a> and used the CLI, then you will only need to install the following dependencies for the GUI:

 | **Distro**                              | **Command**                                                                               |
 |:----------------------------------------|:--------------------------------------------------------------------                      |